The Revista Alicantina de Estudios Ingleses (RAEI) publishes the following types of contributions:

 Full-length articles (8,000-12,000 words in length) on all topics within the field of English studies (linguistics, literary criticism, literature, teaching methodology, and translation and interpreting).

 Reviews (around 1,500-2,000 words) of recently published books (appeared within two years from the date of submission).

-Manuscripts should be sent (in Microsoft Word format) to the Editor at email@example.com, and should be prepared in accordance with the guidelines provided below.
+Manuscripts should be submitted online (in Microsoft Word format) at https://raei.ua.es/, and should be prepared in accordance with the guidelines provided below.
 Manuscripts not conforming with these guidelines will be returned to the authors for revision.
 In case of proposals using symbols, you are kindly requested to add a pdf version.

 RAEI does not support duplicate submissions: only manuscripts offered exclusively to this Journal will be considered for publication, and specific confirmation must be made by the proponent(s) that such duplicate submission has not taken place.

 All personal details must be absent from the manuscript itself, which must include a 200-word abstract.